-The result of not reading the Bible to understand it is that Christians are powerless with respect to spirituality in their lives.
+The result of not reading the Bible to understand it is that Christians are powerless concerning spirituality in their lives.
 They don’t know what God has promised and therefore are unaware of what God has made available to them.
 They are unaware of how to operate from the perspective of God’s kingdom and are therefore overwhelmed by evil with no recourse.
 Let me give you some practical examples of what I mean here.

 Lack of Doing the Word

 Instead, most churchgoers tend to be rather negative.
 They only speak of what the doctor says or what the situation reveals.
-It is rare to hear a churchgoer or professed Christians speak as if they had faith in God to deliver or heal.
+It is rare to hear a churchgoer or professed Christian talk as if they had faith in God to deliver or heal.
 I believe that this is because they are unfamiliar with the Bible.
-They don’t study the Bible to see what God really said about things.
+They don’t study the Bible to see what God said about things.
 They tend to regurgitate what was said from the pulpits or whatever the situation reveals.
 In other words, I find that most churchgoers live by sight and not by faith.

 If we read the Bible to understand it and receive the message God intended for us to receive, then I believe that our lives would be much different.
-Sure there will still be hardships because persecution comes because of the word’s sake.
+Sure there will still be hardships because persecution comes for the word’s sake.
 However, we will experience more victories if we learn to have faith in God and stand on his word.
 I believe more Christians would be healed and even spared death if Christians would do what God taught us and revealed to us in his word.
-What if it was a natural thing for Christians to lay hands on a person when they are sick and for the elders to anoint them with oil and pray the prayer of faith (See Mark 16:17-18, James 5:14-16).
+What if it were natural for Christians to lay hands on a person when they are sick and for the elders to anoint them with oil and pray the prayer of faith (See Mark 16:17-18, James 5:14-16).

 God is not out to kill you or your loved one.
 Your loved one was not given a fatal disease by God so that God could fulfill some greater good, punish that person, or kill them just because he wanted them in heaven, as some pastors and preachers falsely accuse God.
 God did not give you or your loved one a disease to teach you or them something.
-These too are lies told about God.
+These, too, are lies told about God.

 Stop blaming God for your hardships and troubles.
 Stop blaming God for sicknesses and the death of your loved ones and friends.
 Instead, start taking a stance against the devil with the word of God.
 Read the Bible to understand it.
-Do what the Bible says and experience the victory you say you have in Christ.
+Do what the Bible says and experience the victory you state you have in Christ.